wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <br /><br />

    Visual Studio Subscriptions are not offered in the Brazil South and Central India regions, as noted in <a target="_blank" href="https://azure.microsoft.com/en-us/regions/offers/">https://azure.microsoft.com/en-us/regions/offers/</a>

-## Browser Profiles

-PROTIP: When you return to the Portal, Azure knows your account because it stores a "cookie" in your browser.

-That is a hassle when you're switching among different Azure accounts.

-PROTIP: So if you're using Google Chrome, click the Chrome avatar at the upper-right corner to create a different profile for each Azure account.

-   * <a href="#MSAccount">Learn account</a> using your personal email (such as at gmail.com).
-   * Account using your Visual Studio benefit (using your work email)
-   * Work account to do your job as an Administrator.
-   <br /><br />

 ## Azure first-timer deals